Frequently Asked Questions

 Run a mobile application to manage an existing CMS instance

 Companies with a website and a CMS might need a mobile app to manage content on the go.
-For example, if you have a news website built with a traditional CMS like WordPress.
+For example, if you have a news website built with a traditional CMS like WordPress, you could create an iOS or Android application to add new articles and update existing news stories as they develop on the go.

 Characteristics of a true mobile CMS